metamorph-inc/openmeta-mms/BUILD.md

 Clone this repository to your disk.

 # Build
-1. Open Visual Studio Command Prompt (2010) with ”Run as administrator”.
-(Do not use a Visual Studio x64 command prompt)
+1. Open Visual Studio Command Prompt (2010) with ”Run as administrator”
-2. From the root repository directory, run `make_all_without_installer.cmd`.
+2. From the root repository directory, run `build_both.cmd`.
 This may take 30 minutes to build. _(Warnings may be ignored, but there should be no errors.)_

 If you encounter errors, try to build once more.
 There may be some remaining race conditions in the build scripts.

+# Run
+For first-time users, [Walkthrough Documentation](http://www.metamorphsoftware.com/alpha/meta-walkthroughs.html) is a good introduction to using the tools.
+More advanced capabilities are explored in the [META Case Studies](http://www.metamorphsoftware.com/alpha/meta-case-studies.html).